alfadelta10010/COD-Lab/week4/README.md

 # Week 4 - Assembly Assignment

-- Upload the three assembly programs written last lab class, in `.s` format.
+- Upload the two assembly programs written last lab class, in `.s` format.
 The problem statements are as follows:
 	1. Write an assembly program to find whether a given string is a palindrome or not, using stack operations
 	2. Write an assembly program to search a given number in an array
 - Ensure your code has comments for the statements